abpio/abp-commercial-docs/en/studio/running-applications.md

 ![solution-runner](images/solution-runner/solution-runner.png)

 > The project structure might be different based on your selection.
-In an MVC microservice project, looks like the following;
+In an MVC microservice project, looks like the following.

 The solution runner contains 4 different types to define tree structure.
 - **Profile root** - `Acme.BookStore (Default)`.